eduvpn/eduvpn-common/docs/src/api/overview/README.md

 ## Functions
 For each function, we define it by giving a small description and then the arguments and return types that follows.
 We will also describe which type of state transitions must be handled by the client in order to call this function.

+The functions are defined, more or less, in the order that you might call them.

 ### Registering
 The first function that a client calls is the `register`